JuliaLang/www_old.julialang.org/blog/_posts/2017-8-25-gpuarrays.md

 To get an idea of where we are in terms of performance, I started to write a benchmark suite for Julia's GPU array packages, including [ArrayFire](https://github.com/gaika/ArrayFire.jl).
 It can run the whole suite and print out reports automatically.
 We're planning to integrate it with [Julia's speed center](http://kristofferc.bitnamiapp.com/), to have an interactive website where one can explore the results.
-Until then, static report [over at GPUBenchmarks.jl](https://github.com/JuliaGPU/GPUBenchmarks.jl/blob/master/results/results.md) has to do the trick.
+Until then, the static report [over at GPUBenchmarks.jl](https://github.com/JuliaGPU/GPUBenchmarks.jl/blob/master/results/results.md) has to do the trick.
 This is the first release of GPUBenchmarks, so please treat the numbers with care!

 For the future, we plan to continue integrate existing libraries like [CUDNN](https://github.com/JuliaGPU/CUDNN.jl) and [CUSolver](https://github.com/JuliaGPU/CUSOLVER.jl) into GPUArrays as we head for feature parity with Julia's Base Array type.